 Substitute this healthy quinoa for rice in any Mexican dish!

-In the mood for Mexican, but looking to avoid the heavy feel of takeout fare?
+In the mood for Mexican but looking to avoid the heavy feel of takeout fare?
 Make an easy Mexican meal at home!
-This Mexican quinoa dish can be used as a substitute for rice in burritos, tacos, flautas, or as a side.
+This Mexican style quinoa dish can be used as a substitute for rice in burritos, tacos, flautas, or as a side.
 Quinoa is a nutrition powerhouse with its high fiber and protein count.
 And additional ingredients such as peppers, garlic, cumin, and chili powder add spicy flavor and health benefits.

 One-Pot Mexican Style Quinoa